Last Updated on March 30, 2023

 Do certain colors link to more health issues?

-Yes, the color of your English Bulldog’s fur can affect its health.
-For example, White English Bulldogs are prone to going deaf.
+Yes, the color of your dog’s fur can affect its health.
+For example, White British Bulldogs are prone to going deaf.
 Congenital disabilities are also common in some lines, scarce colors which may have been inbred.

 As with most dogs, they are prone to certain diseases and conditions.
 These brachycephalic dogs have flat faces and small windpipes and are prone to breathing problems.